 The Company accounts for its business combinations using the acquisition method of accounting in accordance with ASC 805, Business Combinations.
-The assets acquired and liabilities assumed are measured at fair value on the acquisition date using the appropriate valuation method.
+The assets acquired and liabilities assumed are generally measured at fair value on the acquisition date using the appropriate valuation method.
 Goodwill represents the excess of the purchase price over the net fair value of identifiable assets acquired and liabilities assumed.
 The operations of an acquisition are included in the consolidated financial statements from the respective date of the acquisition.
+See Note 4 - Acquisitions for additional information on the Company's acquisitions.